3F/web.vsSBE/_doc/API.md

 You can use Bridge for accessing to our products.

-This contains specification of all available features from the vsSolutionBuildEvent and any others specifications of available operations with library, for example:
+This contains specification of all available features from the vsSolutionBuildEvent and any other specifications of available operations with library, for example:

 * [IEvent](https://github.com/3F/vsSolutionBuildEvent/blob/master/Bridge/IEvent.cs)
 * [Bridge/](https://github.com/3F/vsSolutionBuildEvent/tree/master/Bridge) - all specifications of Bridge